elseano/rundown/docs/importing.md

 Rundown documents can be merged together via importing.

-For example, it's you might have a `RUNDOWN.md` file in the root of a project, and then have specialised documents in another location, such as `docs/administration.md`.
+For example, you might have a `RUNDOWN.md` file in the root of a project, and then have specialised documents in another location, such as `docs/administration.md`.

 To merge these together, the `RUNDOWN.md` file can import the other files into it, optionally prefixing that document's commands.